jaishree/ActiveAndroidTest/Creating-your-database-model.md

     android:value="com.myapp.model.Item, com.myapp.model.Category" />
 ```

-### Reserved Column Names
+### Reserved Table and Column Names

-Do not use the following column names or trouble will ensue:
+Do not use the following table and column names or trouble will ensue:
 ```
 ABORT               DEFAULT         INNER         REGEXP ACTION              DEFERRABLE      INSERT        REINDEX